Los Angeles Fire - Helping Animals

 Image copyright PETA

-The County of Los Angeles has more information about shelters here
+The County of Los Angeles has more information about the fire emergencies here

 The Los Angeles County Animal Care Foundation’s Noah’s Legacy Fund supports the Department’s emergency response efforts including wildfires, flooding, and earthquakes that can occur in the areas we serve.
 Find out how you can give here